-On Sunday October 15th 2017, The Mary Seacole Nursing Home are taking part in a ‘Wheelchair walk for a cause’ to raise funds for resident activities and our planned garden makeover.
-Our goal is to walk 10 residents in their wheelchairs along the canal and up to Victoria Park where we will hold a celebratory picnic.
-Starting point will be Haggerston Bridge at 10am and the event should conclude close to 1pm.
+On Sunday October 15th 2017, The Mary Seacole Nursing Home took part in a ‘Wheelchair walk for a cause’ to raise funds for resident activities and our planned garden makeover.
+Our goal was to walk 10 residents in their wheelchairs along the canal and up to Victoria Park and then have a celebratory picnic.

 Donations can made via our online JustGiving page www.justgiving.com/fundraising/emily-forster4, or in person.
 For more information email us at email@example.com.